From Silent Movies to Disney Musicals: A Cinematic History of Lady Warrior Hua Mulan

 The timeless tale of the legendary lady warrior from China dates as far back as the fourth century.

 It's a tale as old as time.
-No, we're not talking about Beauty and the Beast, but rather, the legend of Hua Mulan, the basis of Disney's classic 1998 animation Mulan and the studio's upcoming live-action epic.
+No, we're not talking about Beauty and the Beast, but rather, the legend of Hua Mulan, the basis of Disney's classic 1998 animation Mulan and its 2020 live-action epic.

 The timeless tale of the legendary lady warrior from China dates as far back as the fourth century, when it first appeared as a folk song titled "The Ballad of Mulan."